EwanDouglas/Hack-The-Box-Walkthroughs/README.md

 <img src="https://i.imgur.com/tKTIRcI.png" height="80%" width="80%" alt="aaa"/>

 Next I will perform a scan with Nmap, the extremely popular network mapping tool.
-There are so many options for an Nmap scan, but for this one I will
+There are so many options for an Nmap scan, but for this one I will use an agressive scan.

 <img src="https://i.imgur.com/yi3Esja.png" height="80%" width="80%" alt="aaa"/>